orbeon/orbeon-forms-doc/form-builder/actions.md

   * The expression must point to an element or attribute node of the request body.
 If multiple nodes are returned, only the first one is considered.

 ![Action request formula](../.gitbook/assets/actions-request-formula.png)

+### Setting HTTP headers

+\[SINCE Orbeon Forms 2026.1]

+You can set HTTP headers dynamically when calling an HTTP service, in the same way you can set URL parameters.

+To set an HTTP header:

+1. First, define the header in the HTTP Service Editor under the "HTTP Headers" section (see [HTTP headers](http-services.md#http-headers)).
+2. In the Actions Editor, under "Service Request Actions", select "Control Value" or "Formula" in the first dropdown.
+3. In the destination dropdown, select the header you want to set.
+Headers are grouped separately from URL parameters in the dropdown list.

+Parameters:

+* **Control** (when using "Control Value"):
+  * Specifies the control whose value must be used as the header value.
+* **Formula** (when using "Formula"):
+  * An XPath expression that evaluates to the header value.
+* **Destination**:
+  * The dropdown lists both URL parameters and HTTP headers defined in the HTTP Service Editor, organized into separate groups for easy identification.

 ## Handling the service response